honeydew-sc/honeydew-ng/README.md

    loss of functionality is line number coordination, but I think it's possible to get source maps to fix this?
 We don't have the source maps set up yet, though.

+3. modularize! when applicable, make your new component part of its own module.
+Currently in progress:

+       * sc.cmmodes - this should have all of the CodeMirror modes in it, but it currently only has reportMode